ahsakreatif/open-source-hrm/docs/EMPLOYEE_HR_APP_EPICS.md

 ### User Stories

-#### US-3.1: Profile Summary Display
+#### US-3.1: Profile Summary Display ✅
 - **As an** employee
 - **I want to** see my basic profile information on the dashboard
 - **So that** I can quickly verify my details

 **Acceptance Criteria:**
-- [ ] Employee photo is displayed
+- [x] Employee photo is displayed
-- [ ] Name, position, and department are shown
+- [x] Name, position, and department are shown
-- [ ] Employee ID is visible
+- [x] Employee ID is visible
-- [ ] Information is accurate and up-to-date
+- [x] Information is accurate and up-to-date

 **Technical Requirements:**
-- Fetch employee data from backend
+- [x] Fetch employee data from backend (with dummy data fallback)
-- Display profile information in organized layout
+- [x] Display profile information in organized layout
-- Handle missing or incomplete data gracefully
+- [x] Handle missing or incomplete data gracefully

 ---

-#### US-3.2: Real-Time Clock
+#### US-3.2: Real-Time Clock ✅
 - **As an** employee
 - **I want to** see the current time and date
 - **So that** I know when I can perform time-sensitive actions

 **Acceptance Criteria:**
-- [ ] Current time is displayed in real-time
+- [x] Current time is displayed in real-time
-- [ ] Date is shown in readable format
+- [x] Date is shown in readable format
-- [ ] Time updates automatically
+- [x] Time updates automatically
-- [ ] Format is appropriate for the locale
+- [x] Format is appropriate for the locale

 **Technical Requirements:**
-- Implement real-time clock functionality
+- [x] Implement real-time clock functionality
-- Use appropriate date/time formatting
+- [x] Use appropriate date/time formatting
-- Handle timezone considerations
+- [x] Handle timezone considerations

 ---

-#### US-3.3: Attendance Status
+#### US-3.3: Attendance Status ✅
 - **As an** employee
 - **I want to** see my current attendance status for the day
 - **So that** I know if I need to check in or check out

 **Acceptance Criteria:**
-- [ ] Current attendance status is clearly displayed
+- [x] Current attendance status is clearly displayed
-- [ ] Status is visually distinct (colors, icons)
+- [x] Status is visually distinct (colors, icons)
-- [ ] Appropriate action button is shown
+- [x] Appropriate action button is shown
-- [ ] Status updates in real-time
+- [x] Status updates in real-time

 **Technical Requirements:**
-- Fetch current day's attendance data
+- [x] Fetch current day's attendance data (with dummy data)
-- Implement status-based UI rendering
+- [x] Implement status-based UI rendering
-- Add action buttons for attendance actions
+- [x] Add action buttons for attendance actions

 ---

-#### US-3.4: Quick Access Grid
+#### US-3.4: Quick Access Grid ✅
 - **As an** employee
 - **I want to** quickly access main features from the dashboard
 - **So that** I can navigate efficiently to different sections

 **Acceptance Criteria:**
-- [ ] Grid layout shows all main features
+- [x] Grid layout shows all main features
-- [ ] Each feature has clear icon and label
+- [x] Each feature has clear icon and label
-- [ ] Tapping navigates to appropriate section
+- [x] Tapping navigates to appropriate section
-- [ ] Layout is responsive and touch-friendly
+- [x] Layout is responsive and touch-friendly

 **Technical Requirements:**
-- Create feature grid component
+- [x] Create feature grid component
-- Implement navigation to different sections
+- [x] Implement navigation to different sections
-- Ensure proper touch interaction
+- [x] Ensure proper touch interaction

 ---

-#### US-3.5: Recent Activity Feed
+#### US-3.5: Recent Activity Feed ✅
 - **As an** employee
 - **I want to** see my recent HR-related activities
 - **So that** I can stay informed about my account

 **Acceptance Criteria:**
-- [ ] Recent activities are displayed in chronological order
+- [x] Recent activities are displayed in chronological order
-- [ ] Each activity shows relevant information
+- [x] Each activity shows relevant information
-- [ ] Activities are categorized appropriately
+- [x] Activities are categorized appropriately
-- [ ] Feed is limited to recent items
+- [x] Feed is limited to recent items

 **Technical Requirements:**
-- Fetch recent activity data
+- [x] Fetch recent activity data (with comprehensive dummy data)
-- Implement activity feed component
+- [x] Implement activity feed component
-- Handle different activity types
+- [x] Handle different activity types

 ---